 Changes to these complementary regulations require formal approval of the Department Conference of the D-MAVT.
+This revision has been approved by DK 04.12.2024.

 1. Doctoral committee

 The doctoral committee is composed of at least seven D-MAVT professors, which reflect the diverse expertise in the department.
 Members of the doctoral committee are elected by the Department Conference for a two-year term.
 Re-election is possible twice.
 The Head of the doctoral committee is the Delegate for Doctoral Affairs of D-MAVT (Deputy Head of the Department's Board).